Health & Safety

 - If an employee or contractor feels any signs or symptoms of a fever (temperature above normal), experience a new cough or shortness of breath, even if mild, we are asking that they do not come into the workplace, to self-isolate and contact their Physician or health care provider - immediately.

-- Business offices temporarily closed: The Oakville Corporate Head Office, Northern Head Office in Iqaluit, and our Community Liaison Offices (i.e. Arctic Bay, Clyde River, Igloolik, Pond Inlet and Sanirajak – previously named Hall Beach) will continue to be temporarily closed to the public with employees working from home.
+- Business offices temporarily closed: The Oakville Corporate Head Office, Northern Head Office in Iqaluit, and our Community Liaison Offices (i.e. Arctic Bay, Clyde River, Igloolik, Pond Inlet and Sanirajak – previously named Hall Beach) will continue to be temporarily closed to the public with employees working from home as recommended by local public health.

 - We regularly communicate with our employees to ensure they have the necessary facts and tools to deal with this ongoing situation at the workplace, and in their personal lives.